Brendan Gaughan: Personal life and education

-In 2015, Gaughan was a guest analyst for the ARCA Racing Series race at Kentucky.

-Gaughan founded City Lights Shine, a distillery, is involved in his family's South Point Casino business, and also owns New Wave Cleaning Solutions.He is also the Vice President of Competition for Beard Motorsports, the team he last drove for in NASCAR.
+Gaughan founded City Lights Shine, a distillery, is involved in his family's South Point Casino business, and also owns New Wave Cleaning Solutions.

 Racing career

 Off-road career

-Gaughan won his first race in a 1991 Southern Nevada Off-Road Enthusiasts (SNORE) off-road race.
+Gaughan competed in the Mickey Thompson Entertainment Group (MTEG) in the 1980s, where he had future fellow NASCAR driver Casey Mears as a teammate.
+He won his first race in a 1991 Southern Nevada Off-Road Enthusiasts (SNORE) event.
 He was the Class 10 SNORE champion in 1991, 1992, and 1993.

-In 1995, he moved to SODA (Short-course Off-road Drivers Association) series driving a Dodge Ram for the Walker Evans team.
+In 1995, Gaughan moved to SODA (Short-course Off-road Drivers Association) series driving a Dodge Ram for the Walker Evans team.
 He was the 1995 Class 13 champion.
 He raced in premiere two-wheel-drive trophy truck Class 8 in 1996 and 1997 but did not win either championship as Scott Taylor won both championships.
 He moved with most SODA drivers to Championship Off-Road Racing (CORR) at the end of 1997 and raced in the Pro-2 category through 1998 where he finished third behind champion Ricky Johnson and Taylor.

-His biggest wins came at Crandon International Off-Road Raceway.
+Gaughan's biggest wins came at Crandon International Off-Road Raceway.
 His multiple wins there solidified his reputation as one of the premier off-road racers at the time with his most memorable battle coming between himself and future NASCAR champion Jimmie Johnson in 1996.
 The two dueled throughout the race with Johnson having to come from behind after contact with Taylor.
 However, Johnson's truck succumbed to crash damage from a previous incident with Jimmie Crowder and Gaughan took his first win at Crandon in a pro category.
 He followed the win with a repeat performance the next year at Crandon, this time piloting a Chevrolet.

-In 2019, Gaughan won the Baja 1000's Class 1 category.
+After his final full-time NASCAR season, Gaughan returned to desert racing in a Class 1 car.
+In 2019, he won the class at the Baja 1000.
+He added another class win at the 2025 Baja 1000.